agn453/VAXMODEM/README.md

-I originally wrote this in VAX Macro-32 in around May 1980, and this version is the result of converting it to FORTRAN-77 so that it could be ported to run on the then new Alpha architacture in around June 1989.
+I originally wrote this in VAX Macro-32 in around May 1980, and this version is the result of converting it to FORTRAN-77 so that it could be ported to run on the then new Alpha architecture in around June 1989.
 Sadly, I've lost the original Macro-32 sources.